[Content note: Visions! omens! hallucinations! miracles! ecstasies! dreams! adorations! illuminations! religions!]

-1. The Prisoner’s Dilemma, as played by two very stupid libertarians who keep ending up on defect-defect.
+1. The Prisoner’s Dilemma, as played by two very dumb libertarians who keep ending up on defect-defect.
 There’s a much better outcome available if they could figure out the coordination, but coordination is hard.
 From a god’s-eye-view, we can agree that cooperate-cooperate is a better outcome than defect-defect, but neither prisoner within the system can make it happen.

 2. Dollar auctions.
 I wrote about this and even more convoluted versions of the same principle in Game Theory As A Dark Art.
 Using some weird auction rules, you can take advantage of poor coordination to make someone pay $10 for a one dollar bill.
 From a god’s-eye-view, clearly people should not pay $10 for a on-er.
 From within the system, each individual step taken might be rational.